Professional Development Learning

 The AITD Mentoring Program will open for applications from 1 December 2017 to 28 February 2018.
 Applications received after this date will be placed on an Expression of Interest list for 2019.

 A limited number of pairs in each State/Territory will be created each year.
 There may be more applications than available places, which will give AITD an opportunity to carefully match mentors and mentees.

 The format of the mentoring meetings and other contact will be agreed between the participants - email, face-to-face, social media, phone, Skype.
 A mid-program survey will be sent out in July to see how things are moving as well as monthly emails.
 At the end of the program participants will be required to submit to AITD a reflection on the program in written, visual or multimedia format which they will also present at the closing event in their State.

 I'm interested.
 What do I do next?

 What is the cost of the program?

 To secure a place in the AITD mentoring program, mentees will pay $300 (inc GST) upon acceptance of their application to the program.
-Program participation also includes a $100 voucher for use in attending other AITD courses or conference to further the mentee's professional development.
+Program participation also includes a $100 voucher for use in attending other AITD courses to further the mentee's professional development.
 There is no cost to be a mentor, their involvement is voluntary.

 For more information about the AITD Mentoring Program please download the Mentoring Program Guidelines or contact Neil Von Heupt by email or telephone on (02) 9211 9414.